 Duke Today Article Image

-In an ongoing collaboration between the Moffitt-Caspi Lab and the Hariri Lab, we are recruiting a new PhD trainee and a new postdoctoral fellow beginning fall of 2025.
-We seek trainees who have a specific interest in midlife brain aging, its origins in early life, and its implications for mental and physical health in later life.
-The research training will be grounded in the ongoing longitudinal Dunedin Study, which has followed a population-representative birth cohort for six decades.
-We collected a first wave of MRI data in 875 Study members when they were 45 years old and are currently collecting a second wave of data as Study members turn 52 years old this year.
-We expect the second wave of data collection to be ready for analysis by fall semester 2025.
-This will lead to many opportunities to map individual life histories (e.g., childhood adversity, environmental exposures, history of mental illness) onto changes in midlife brain structure and, furthermore, to map these changes onto a number of health outcomes including risk for Alzheimer's disease and related dementias.
-The research training will also afford opportunities to extend findings from the Dunedin Study through other MRI datasets including those collected through ADNI, UK Biobank, BrainLat, and ENIGMA.
+In a longstanding collaboration between the Moffitt-Caspi Team and the Hariri Lab, we are recruiting new postdoctoral fellows for fall 2025.
+We seek trainees who have a specific interest in midlife aging, its origins in early life, and its implications for mental and physical health in later life.
+The training positions are based at Duke University and are funded by the National Institute on Aging.
+The research training will be grounded in the ongoing longitudinal Dunedin Study at the University of Otago, which has followed a population-representative birth cohort of New Zealanders for six decades.
+We are currently collecting a new wave of rich multidisciplinary data from the participants at age 52.
+We are looking for two postdoctoral fellows.
+One will study aging and health using life-course longitudinal methods and another will study brain aging using neuropsychological and imaging methods.
+This will lead to many opportunities to map individual life histories (e.g., childhood adversity, environmental exposures, history of mental illness) onto changes in midlife brain structure, cognitive changes, epigenetic aging measures, and risk markers for Alzheimer's disease and related dementias.
+The research training will also afford opportunities to extend findings through other datasets, including HRS, ADNI, UK Biobank, BrainLat, and ENIGMA, as well as to nationwide health register studies.

 Research Focus